setu-standards/documentation/app/docs/API Specification/purchase-to-pay/processes.md

 ```

-<figcaption align = "center">Diagram 1 - Procurement communication between the staffing customer and the staffing supplier.</figcaption>
+<figcaption align = "center">Diagram 1 - Procurement process between the staffing customer and the staffing supplier.</figcaption>